Indian activist Stan Swamy, jailed under terror law, dies - Bioreports

-Father Stan Swamy, a jailed Jesuit priest and longtime Indian tribal rights activist, died on Monday in the western Indian city of Mumbai.
+NEW DELHI (AP) — Father Stan Swamy, a jailed Jesuit priest and longtime Indian tribal rights activist, died Monday in the western Indian city of Mumbai.
 He was 84.

-The activist had been moved to a private hospital from Tajola Central Jail in May after his health began rapidly deteriorating.
-He was admitted to the intensive care unit, where he tested positive for COVID-19.
+The activist had been moved to a private hospital from Tajola Central Prison in May after his health began rapidly deteriorating.
+He was admitted to the ICU, where he tested positive for COVID-19.

 “Stan worked to light the world and do away with injustice.
 The government may have succeeded in snuffing his life out, but his spirit will continue to inspire,” Father Jerome Stanislaus D’souza, the president of Jesuits in India, said in a statement.

-He was the oldest person to be accused of terrorism in India.

-The government’s National Investigation Agency arrested him and 15 other activists and academics over a 2018 incident in which violence broke out between so-called “lower-caste” Dalits and right-wing groups.
+The government’s National Investigation Agency arrested him and 15 other activists and academics over a 2018 incident in which violence broke out between low-caste Dalits and right-wing groups.

 Authorities alleged that those arrested had links to Maoist rebels, who are active in several states and are considered the country’s biggest internal security threat.

-Swamy maintained his innocence and rejected any links to the rebels, saying he was targeted over his work and writings on caste injustice and struggles faced by marginalised groups.
+Swamy maintained his innocence and rejected any links to the rebels, saying he was targeted over his work and writings on caste injustice and struggles faced by marginalized groups.

 His arrest sparked widespread outrage in India, with many prominent opposition politicians and academics demanding his release.

-Swamy, who focused on empowering and uplifting India’s Indigenous tribes, was known for tirelessly advocating for the rights of those most marginalised.
+Swamy, who focused on empowering and uplifting India’s indigenous tribes, was known for tirelessly advocating for the rights of those most marginalized.

 Tributes poured in on social media on Monday.